majouve/FLAME/README.md

 ### (NINE & TEN & ELEVEN) Create Cluster Comparison Data Frame (FULL_clusters)
 Now, I created a new data frame (FULL_clusters) with new metrics to help make comparisons between the clusters better.
 I include the following information in this data frame:

--cfID, name (long name assigned to find), author (person who inputted the find) -cluster ID
+- cfID, name (long name assigned to find), author (person who inputted the find)
+- cluster ID
--radius = the radius the geographical cluster is in (set to 1 for all)
+- radius = the radius the geographical cluster is in (set to 1 for all)

 After this indentifying material, I cycle through the same three types of columns for each metric:
--total.gold / silver / bronze / lead
+- total.gold / silver / bronze / lead
--start/end.year
--excav.start/end.year
+- start/end.year
+- excav.start/end.year

 I have columns for three metric:
 -I list the value itself (ex. total.gold, excavation start year)